 - Simulation performance: GPU-based simulation, simulation in the cloud, scalability, performance analysis

-- Modeling formalisms: DEVS, Petri Nets, process algebras, state charts, and others
+- Modelling formalisms: DEVS, Petri Nets, process algebras, state charts, and others

 - Simulation verification, validation, accreditation, and analysis: benchmark models, simulation-based verification, workflows, simulation experiment design, and optimization

-- Simulation packages:widely used frameworks such as Modelica, ns-2/3, OPNET, Qualnet, OMNET++, and other open source software for modeling and simulation
+- Simulation packages:widely used frameworks such as Modelica, ns-2/3, OPNET, Qualnet, OMNET++, Mininet, and other open-source software for modelling and simulation

-- IEEE Access SI on Convergence of Sensor Networks, Cloud Computing, and Big Data in Industrial Internet of Things
+- IEEE Access Special issue on Convergence of Sensor Networks, Cloud Computing, and Big Data in Industrial Internet of Things (IF: 4.098)

 - EAI Transactions on Industrial Networks and Intelligent Systems

 Also eligible for publication in:

 - ACM/Springer Mobile Networks and Applications (MONET) Journal (IF: 2.390)

 - EAI/Springer Innovations in Communications and Computing book series